 Challenge 4: Reducing development complexity.
 Many elderly people can use a personal datacenter to improve their independence.
 Likewise, the health care industry can benefit from the decreased workload for health care providers.
 A personal datacenter that is developed for one particular elderly individual in a particular operating environment, however, might not work well for a different elderly individual in a different operating environment with different personal equipment.
+For example, one elderly person might have a cell phone, visual enhancing equipment, and a heart monitor in a smart metropolitan area where police officers, firefighters, and healthcare workers can subscribe to and publish information relevant to the city.
+Another elderly person might have a PDA, a GPS device, a video camera, and a personal monitoring screen that is able to display video of what is behind the person in a smart metropolitan area where ambulances, hospitals, and traffic monitoring cameras can subscribe to and publish information relevant to the city.
+These two different scenarios impose different pub/sub demands (e.g., the number of publishers and subscribers, the data sending rates)

-Personal datacenters should therefore be developed and configured readily between the different operating environments presented by different metropolitan areas, differences in personal equipment, and differences in the data needs of various individuals to leverage the personal datacenters across a wide range of individuals and locales.
+The personal datacenters used to manage the information between the elderly person and the smart city therefore need to be developed and configured readily for any one particular operating environment accounting for different metropolitan areas, differences in personal equipment, and differences in the data needs of various individuals to leverage the personal datacenters across a wide range of individuals and locales.
 Section Addressing Challenge 4: Reducing Development Complexity describes how we address this challenge by leveraging DDS to disseminate environment updates, and using machine learning to map environment configurations to the appropriate transport protocols.